1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Hence, sun rises in the east.

-70. If the local time at 90°E is 6:00 am, then the time at GMT (0°) will be:
+70. If the local time at 90°E is 6:00 am, then the time at GMT (0°) will be_____________.

 A) 11:00 pm (previous day)